There are 4 triggers for a SeedFAST to convert into shares

 If you apply both a discount and a cap, then the SeedFAST will convert at the lower of the new round valuation minus the discount, or the cap (i.e. the discount is not applied to the cap).

 2: On the Longstop Date

-If a funding round doesn't happen before a certain date, known as the Longstop Date, then the SeedFAST will convert at the Low Valuation, also known as the Longstop Valuation, which you can specify when you create the SeedFAST.
+If a 'qualifying funding round' doesn't happen before a certain date, known as the Longstop Date, then the SeedFAST will convert at the Low Valuation, also known as the Longstop Valuation, which you can specify when you create the SeedFAST.

 If the investor is looking for SEIS or EIS, then the Longstop Date is limited to 6 months maximum.
 If the investor isn't after SEIS or EIS then there's no limit on the Longstop Date.
-That said, SeedFASTs are generally designed to convert within 18-24 months maximum, any longer than that and the investor is likely to want interest and return of capital, for which you'd choose a convertible note (like our SeedNOTE) instead of a SeedFAST, as it offers those options, and more.
+That said, SeedFASTs are generally designed to convert within 18-24 months maximum, any longer than that and the investor is likely to want interest and return of capital, for which you'd choose a convertible loan note (like our SeedNOTE) instead of a SeedFAST, as it offers those options, and more.
 Please note convertible loan notes are not S/EIS compatible.

 3: On an IPO or sale of the company